Rubans231/Personal-Notes/1 - Rough Notes/Sparse distillation.md

 # Sparse distillation

->- Training the model to pay attention to only the most important parts of the model
+>- Training the model to pay attention to only the most important parts of the generation